JimAllaire/dorothyday/_books/OnPoverty.intro.md

 The causes of poverty are numerous, some individual or personal, others rooted in the structures of society and the economic order.

-Responsibility for aleviating poverty may fall to the State, the Church, or to me.
-Concretely, the works of mercy
+Responsibility for alleviating poverty may fall to the State, the Church, or to me.
+Concretely, the works of mercy to which all are called.

-Dorothy's views on poverty did not go unchallenged, they were judged to be both unrealistic and self-serving.
+Dorothy's views on poverty did not go unchallenged, they were judged to be both unrealistic and self-serving, Jansenist and communist.

 The articles selected here are a sample of  her views.
-At times she will clearly express her convictions, other times she will simply describe a concrete situation by telling a story, letting the reader draw the conclusion applicable to their life.
+At times she will clearly express her convictions, other times she will simply describe a concrete situation of squalor or grim destitution by telling a story.
+Dorothy always invited the reader draw the conclusions applicable to their life.

 All of Dorothy's writing was meant to be an encouragement to action on behalf of the poor: What needs to be done?
 What can I do?